ga-wdi-boston/js-objects-this/README.md

 ## Lab: Self-Referential Objects

-In groups, you're going to work a similar program to our previous one, this time for meal tracking.
+In groups, you're going to work on a similar program to our previous one, this time for meal tracking.
 In particular, you're going to create an example 'User' object, complete with several 'Meals'.